Wacom-Developer/signature-sdk-js/sigCaptDialog/README.md

 ```

-Where the meaing of each field it is:
+Where the meaning of each field is:

 * **width**: Integer value indicating the width of the canvas.
 * **weight**: Integer value indicating the height of the canvas.
 * **left**: Integer value with the left of the canvas when it is opened as float dialog.
 * **top**: Integer value with the top of the canvas when it is opened as float dialog.
-* **centered**: Boolean value that indicates if the dialog should be centered on the screen when is opening as float dialog.
+* **centered**: Boolean value that indicates if the dialog should be centered on the screen when it is opened as a float dialog.
 If this value is true, the left and top values are ignored.
 * **title**: String with the title to show in the title bar when it is opened as float dialog.
-* **borderColor**: String with the color of the border when the dialog is opened as float dialog.
+* **borderColor**: String indicating the color of the border when the dialog is opened as float dialog.
-* **borderWidth**: Integer indicating the width of dialogs’s border when opening as float dialog.
+* **borderWidth**: Integer indicating the width of the dialogs’ border when opening as float dialog.
-* **hasTitle**: Boolean value indicating if there is title bar when opening as float dialog.
+* **hasTitle**: Boolean value indicating if there is a title bar when opening as float dialog.
-* **attachTo**: String that indicates the id of a div in which the capture dialog will be attached as children.
-When it is not defined the dialog will be opened as float.
+* **attachTo**: String that indicates the id of a div, in which the capture dialog will be attached as children.
+When it is not defined, the dialog will be opened as a float.
 * **modal**: Boolean indicating that the dialog will be opened as modal or not.
-A modal dialog it is the one that blocks the rest of the screen content, disabling other form controls.
+A modal dialog is one that blocks the rest of the screen's content, disabling other form controls.
-* **draggable**: When the dialog is shown as a float dialog and has title bar, this Boolean value indicates if the dialog can be moved draggin the title bar.
+* **draggable**: When the dialog is shown as a float dialog and has a title bar.
+This Boolean value indicates if the dialog can be moved when dragging the title bar.
 * **source**: Indicates what kind of event if accepted.
-The possible values are: mouse, touch, pen and stu  in the format of source:{mouse:true, touch:true, pen:true, stu:true}, if one value is missing or false this source won’t be captured, for ecample, if we defined mouse as false, the mouse won’t be valid for signature capturing.
-Plase be aware that in order to capture signatures for forensic validation not all the source provided necessary data such as pressure.
+The possible values are: mouse, touch, pen and stu in the format of source:{mouse:true, touch:true, pen:true, stu:true}; if one value is missing or false, this source won’t be captured.
+For example, if we defined mouse as false, the mouse won’t be valid for signature capturing.
+NB: When capturing signatures with mouse or touch for forensic validation, not all the necessary data (such as pen pressure) can be provided.
 * **will**: This library uses Wacom WILL Ink SDK for inking.
 Here we can pass an object indicating the tool type to use for drawing and the color of the inking.
 For example will:{tool:”pen”, color:”#0000F55”} will draw simulating a blue pen.
-* **buttons**: By default the dialog will show three buttons at the bottom for aceptance, cancel or clear.
-With this configuration we can indicating the buttons to show, its appearance and the action to be executed when clicked.
+* **buttons**: By default, the dialog will show three buttons at the bottom for aceptance, cancel or clear.
+With this configuration we can adjust the buttons to display, their appearance and the action to be executed when selected.
-The order indicates the order in which it will be draw from left to right.
+The order indicates the order in which it will be displayed from left to right.
     * **text**: Button text.
-If the text of the button starts with * indicates that it will use translations strings if exists.
+If the text of the button starts with *, this indicates that it will use translation strings, given that they exist.
-	* **texClor**: Button text color.
+	* **textColor**: Button text color.
-	* **backgroundColor**: String indicationg the background color of the button.
+	* **backgroundColor**: String indicating the background color of the button.
-	* **borderWidth**: Number indicationg the width of the button border.
+	* **borderWidth**: Number indicating the width of the button border.
 	* **borderColor**: String that indicates the button color border.
-	* **onClick**: Function that will be executed when the butotn is clicked.
+	* **onClick**: Function that will be executed when the button is clicked.
 * **buttonsFont**: A String indicating the name of the font to use on the buttons.
 * **background**: The captured dialog can have a color or image as background.
-Also transparency can be apply.
+Transparency can also be applied.
     * **color**: String with the background color to be applied.
 	* **alpha**: Float number between 0 (transparent) to 1 (opaque).
-    * **image**: Image object with the image to put on background.
+    * **image**: Image object with the image to be set as the background.
 * **reason**: Object with the metrics to show the reason for signing.
     * **visible**: Boolean indicating if the reason for signing should be shown.
     * **fontFace**: String with the name of the font.